conveyal/r5/docs/static-output.md

 # Static analysis output

+***This file is out of date.
+For updated technical details on Conveyal static sites, see [this blog post](https://blog.conveyal.com/upgraded-outreach-serverless-transit-accessibility-with-taui-f90d6d51e177)***

 R5 has the capability to output a bunch of flat files when performing an analysis, which can then be stored in (for example) Amazon S3 and used to power front-end applications.
 The initial goal is to produce entirely static sites for performing accessibility analysis.